-The Confederate player may choose to begin the game with a depot in Culpepper.
+Special CSA - The Confederate player may choose to begin the game with a depot in Culpeper.
 The placement of this depot is optional.
 A Confederate depot may also be placed in Winchester in the Depot Creation / Removal phase of any turn if no Union infantry units occupy Frederick County and the Union Depot at Winchester has been destroyed or captured.
-A Confederate depot may be placed in Berryville if no Union infantry units occupy or Frederick County.
+A Confederate depot may be placed in Berryville if no Union infantry units occupy Clarke County, Warren County or Frederick County.
 The construction of these depots is optional.
-Once destroyed, these depots may not be replaced.
+Once destroyed or dismantled, these depots may not be replaced.